Iscariot474/CLOUD-Note-Pad/README.md

 ## 🚀 What is Cloud Notes?

 > A notepad for your team, but with superpowers.
-> Imagine if Notion and GitHub had a baby, and it was raised by Python developers who love memes.
+> Imagine if Notion and GitHub had a baby, and it was raised by Python developer who love memes.

 - **Simple UI**: Like jotting on a sticky note, but way more organized.
 - **Cloud-based**: Available anywhere, even in the shower (not recommended).